1 Ton Crawler Excavator

 FAQ

-6. Can it operate on slopes?
-Safe operation up to 15°; beyond this requires caution.
+Safe operation up to 15°; past this requires caution.

-10. Is it recommended for rental fleets?
-Yes, due to low cost, high utilization and small transport footprint.
+Yes, due to low cost, excessive utilization and small transport footprint

 Request Technical Documents or Quotation (CTA)